shecodez/microNovations/src/pages/services/disaster-recovery.md

 ---
 templateKey: "service-post"
-title: "Disaster Recovery"
+seo:
+  browserTitle: Disaster Recovery ~ Services | microNovations
   description: >-
     Disaster Recovery involves a set of policies, tools and procedures to enable the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.
+  title: Disaster Recovery ~ Services | microNovations
+title: "Disaster Recovery"
 ---

 ### Key Elements of a Disaster Recovery Plan (DRP)